andrewfolga/supermarketv2/README.md

 It also tries to extend the design where possible like adding new items/promotions without disrupting other classes.

+Assumptions:
+ - promotion preserves following invariants to make them make sense:
-It preserves invariant like in promotions where trigger quantity has to exist or either targetQuantity or targetPrice has to exist.
+  - trigger quantity has to exist,
+  - either target quantity or target price has to exist,
+  - if target price does not exist then trigger quantity has to be greater than target quantity.

 Proposed future REST resources and uris
 =======================================